 v.
 Causes for Any Material Changes from Period to Period of Financial Statements vi.
-Known Trends, Events or Uncertainties or Seasonal Aspects
+Known Trends, Events, or Uncertainties, or Seasonal Aspects

-The causes for any material changes from period to period of financial statements have been provided in Part III, Item 6, Section A2a and A2b of this report.
+The causes for any material changes from period to period of financial statements have been provided in Part III, Item 6, Section A2a and A2b of this report vii.
+Changes in Accounting Policies and Disclosures